huzaifsayed/movie-actors-scpaping-with-personality-traits/README.md

 1. scraper folder - where all web scraping is done and data is store in database (SQLite3)
 2. personality folder - where data is displayed on browser using Flask and Personality Prediction is done using IBM Watson - Personality Insights

+You will find database at - `scraper/database/`

+Video in this project will explain how to run the application

 #### Install all libraries
 `pip install -r requirements.txt`